dovahcrow/Mutant/README.md

 [![Docs.rs](https://docs.rs/mutant_lib/badge.svg)](https://docs.rs/mutant_lib)
 [![License: LGPLv3](https://img.shields.io/badge/license-LGPLv3-blue.svg)](LICENSE)

-> **MutAnt** is a public/private mutable key-value store on the Autonomi network, featuring resumable uploads, local index caching, and a powerful async Rust API + CLI.
+> **MutAnt** is a public/private mutable key-value store on the Autonomi decentralized storage network, featuring resumable uploads, local index caching, and a powerful async Rust API + CLI.

 **Note:** No LLM was harmed in the making of this project.

+[Autonomi](https://autonomi.com) is a decentralized storage network, IT IS NOT A BLOCKCHAIN.

 ## Table of Contents
 1. [Core Concepts](#core-concepts)